edwardcallahan/conductr-ansible/README.md

 You'll need the following in order to use these playbooks.

 * Access Key and Secret for an AWS Account with permissions to admin EC2.
 * Ansible installed on a controller host.
-The faster the controller host's connection to the choosen EC2 region, the faster nodes will launch.
+The faster the controller host's connection to the chosen EC2 region, the faster nodes will launch.
 Ssh access to a small to medium instance in the same AWS region as your cluster works well.
 See Ansible Setup below for further details.
 * An AWS Key Pair (PEM file) downloaded to the Ansible controller host.
 * A copy of the ConductR deb installation package on the Ansible controller host.
 * A copy of this GitHub repo on the Ansible controller host.